-There’s no inside seating at The Lakeview.
-You just drive up, read the menu on the exterior wall and flash your car lights when you are ready for a car hop to take your order.
+There are just a handful of inside seats at The Lakeview.
+Most people just drive up, read the menu on the exterior wall and flash their car lights when ready for a car hop to take their order.
 Then I got to thinking – in 1938, not everyone owned a car, so what did they flash to get someone to come take their order?

 This is a great place for the family, with picnic tables and a small playground for the kids.
 Every Wednesday night, the Lakeview hosts a special event, usually some sort of classic car show, but occasionally things like karaoke, pet nights and even a farm tractor night.